 A = $100

-i = 6% per year compounded monthly, which = .5% interest per month = .005
+r = 6% per year compounded monthly, which = .5% interest per month = .005

-n = the number of compounding time periods = 120
+n = the number of compounding time periods = 120 in 10 years.

 Substituting these values into the equation for the future value of an ordinary annuity:

-100 * ((1+.005)120 -1)/.005 = $36,387.93
+100 * ((1+.005)120 -1)/.005 = $16,387.93

-Example — Calculating the Amount of an Annuity Due
+Example: Calculating the Amount of an Annuity Due

-If the saver deposited the money at the beginning of the month instead of the end, then there will be an additional amount of money = A(1 + i)n - A = 100(1.005)120 -100 = $81.94, which is the difference in this example between an annuity due and an ordinary annuity.
+If the saver deposited the money at the beginning of the month instead of the end, then there will be an additional amount of money = A(1 + r)n - A = 100(1.005)120 -100 = $81.94, which is the difference in this example between an annuity due and an ordinary annuity.

-Example — Calculating the Annuity Payment, or the Periodic Rent
+Example: Calculating the Annuity Payment, or the Periodic Rent

 A 20 year old wants to retire as a millionaire by the time she turns 70.
 (With life spans increasing, and the social security fund being depleted by baby boomers, the retirement age will have invariably risen by the time she reaches 65 years of age, probably to something even higher than 70, actually.)
-How much will she have to save at the end of each month if she can earn 5% compounded annually, to have $1,000,000 by the time she is 70?
+How much will she have to save at the end of each month if she can earn 5% compounded annually, tax-free, to have $1,000,000 by the time she is 70?

 Solution: Note that the equation for the future value of an annuity consists of 3 independent variables, and 1 dependent variable.
 In other words, if we know the value of 3 of the variables, then we can determine the remaining variable.

-Since i = 5% = .05, and n = 50, the interest factor (1 + i)n - 1)/i = (1.0550 - 1)/.05 = 209.35, rounded to 2 decimal places.
+Since r = 5% = .05, and n = 50, the interest factor (1 + r)n - 1)/r = (1.0550 - 1)/.05 = 209.35, rounded to 2 decimal places.
 To find A, we divide both sides of the equation for the future value of an annuity by this interest factor, which yields 1,000,000/209.35 = $4,776.69.
-So she would have to save $4,776.69 dollars per year, or $398.06 per month, to have $1,000,000 in 50 years!
+So she must save $4,776.69 dollars per year, or $398.06 per month, to have $1,000,000 in 50 years — assuming, of course, that she could save it tax-free!

 Of course, using the formula for the present value of a dollar, we find that in 50 years, assuming 3% inflation, $1,000,000 will be worth about 1,000,000/1.0350 = $228,107.08!
 Ouch!